Prehne97/influence_maximisation_degree_heuristics/README.md

 ## abstract
 Influence maximization is the problem of finding a small subset of nodes, referred to as seed nodes, in a social network that together could maximize the spread of influence.
-In this paper, we investi- gate the degree discount method of Chen et al. [1] and derive a novel algorithm that incorporates second neighbour effects, for the independent cascade model.
+In this paper, we investigate the degree discount method of Chen et al. [1] and derive a novel algorithm that incorporates second neighbour effects, for the independent cascade model.
 Our experimental results show that our improved algorithm achieves competitive runtimes, due to its